creinig/dotfiles/README.md

 * A .zshrc with zplug and some custom stuff
 * A .shellrc with custom stuff for both zsh and bash
-* A .vimrc with Vundle and some custom settings
+* A .vimrc with vim-plug and some custom settings
 * A .tmuxrc with some custom settings
 * [termux](https://wiki.termux.com/wiki/Main_Page) settings
 * A default git config (`.config/git/config`) with settings that can be overridden by the "normal" .gitconfig